 The possible vaccine side-effects

-They agree that the people may suffer from some mild side-effects, which are listed below –
+Many people around the country believe that those who are taking the vaccine shots are suffering from serious side effects.
+They agree that the people may suffer from some mild side effects, which are listed below:

 - Throat and face swelling

 - Allergic reaction

 With the kind of results India’s indigenous vaccines are fetching, people have started showing more interest in taking the shot for COVID-19.
 We, however, have to work together to stop the spread of misconceptions to eventually defeat the disease which had literally confined the world to their houses.

 Let’s pledge not to forward any information related to the disease without cross-checking it with the official sources, like the Ministry of Health and Family Welfare, WHO, CDC, etc.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.